iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 }
 ```

-2. Signed request of a required credential using ["CredentialType2021"](../resources/credential-kinds#credentialtype2021) from a particular trusted issuer and an optional credential.
+2. Request a required credential using ["CredentialType2021"](../resources/credential-kinds#credentialtype2021) from a particular trusted issuer and an optional credential.

 ```json
 {